the-dusky/griptape-vue.js/README.md

 });
 ```

-2. Use the Keplr and Vkeys componets wherever you want
+3. Use the Keplr and Vkeys componets wherever you want.

 ```vue
 <template>